BritishPandaChick/disney-codes/log.md

 - Find a color palette that is similar to the one used in the movie.

 **Link(s) for the day's work:** [30 Days, 30 Sites Author Website](https://github.com/BritishPandaChick/30sites-author-website)

+## Day 46: August 19, 2019
+**What I Did Today:** Add HTML sections for news, best seller book and enchanted for 30 Days, 30 Sites author website.
+Add new css files for responsive styles.
+Start adding base styles in mobile stylesheet and header.

+**Day Summary:** I finished all the HTML for the author website.
+I also found a color palette to use for the CSS.
+I did get a head start on some of the CSS but most of the work was getting the sections on the website.
+I updated some of the original sections I had yesterday.
+This meant switching around the first section to book-sign which will just have a background image.
+The original items I was using in this section were moved to other sections on the page.
+I finished the directory section with all the navigation for the site. the rest of the HTML were additions.
+I'll probably be adding more HTML along the way of this project but tomorrow I'll be concentrating on the CSS for the rest of the time.

+**Tomorrow's List:**
+- Resume adding styles for mobile.css file.
+Use the colors from https://colorpalettes.net/color-palette-3117/ to add styles to the website.
+Use the CSS Tricks post for Flexbox to help with the Flexbox properties.
+- Add all the styles for the header section.

+**Link(s) for the day's work:** [30 Days, 30 Sites Author Website](https://github.com/BritishPandaChick/30sites-author-website)